scotthamilton77/atlas-mcp-server/README.md

 ### Automatic Backups (Note)

-**Important:** The automatic backup functionality is currently not working.
-Please use the manual backup process described below until this feature is fully implemented.
+**Important:** The automatic backup functionality has been removed due to inefficiency.
+The call to `triggerBackgroundBackup` in `src/services/neo4j/driver.ts` is commented out with a note indicating it was removed.
+Please use the manual backup process described below to protect your data.

-The `src/services/neo4j/driver.ts` includes a `triggerBackgroundBackup` function that is intended to call `exportDatabase` after every write operation, but this feature is still under development.
-For now, rely on regular manual backups to protect your data.

 ### Backup Process